blackbaud/skyux/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Update code examples with any new functionality
 - [ ] Update JS Doc comments
 - [ ] Update or add visual tests
+- [ ] Update or add test harnesses
 - [ ] Self review the changed code

 ## Review indicators